petbrain/uw/README.md

 The data attached to `Struct` may contain UW values, but it does not handle circular references which may cause memory leak.

 `Compound` type handles circular references.
-It's the base type for `UwList` and `UwMap` which may contain any items, including self.
+It's the base type for `UwArray` and `UwMap` which may contain any items, including self.
 No garbage collection is necessary.

 `Status` type is used to check returned UW values for errors.
-Because of this special purpose, `Status` values can't be added to lists and used in maps.
+Because of this special purpose, `Status` values can't be added to arrays and used in maps.

 ## Interfaces